Accused (Respondent) Resources

 What is sexual misconduct?

 Sexual misconduct is a broad term encompassing any sexual behavior that is committed without effective consent.
 Examples of sexual misconduct include sexual penetration, sexual touching sexual harassment, sexual exploitation, and stalking.
-See the University of Mississippi’s complete sexual misconduct policy for more information.
+See the University of Mississippi’s complete Title IX policy for more information.

 Please note that retaliation – or any adverse action (including intimidation) taken against an individual who has participated in any manner in an investigation, proceeding, or hearing – is prohibited under the sexual misconduct policy.